arjunmat/slack-chat/README.md

 **useUserDetails**

 Set this to true to use the support user's Slack name and image instead of options defaultSysUser and defaultSysImg

+**defaultInvitedUsers**

+Pass an array of Slack User IDs to add these users to the channel created.

+Note: Applicable only when privateChannel mode is used.

 ### Try it yourself here
 Try a demo here. http://slack-chat.improvi.in